sqz-xy/gad-sdk/docs_sphinx/source/longform/aiding_types/hea.rst

 		OxTS::Gal_Cpp::GadHeading ghe(135); // Sets heading aiding data to GAD stream ID 135
 		ghe.SetHeadingLocal(heading); // Set a heading measurement in a user defined local frame ghe.SetHeadingVar(var_hea); // Only one measurement, so covariance matrix is only one value!
-		SetAidingAlignmentConfig(); // Set aligment to 'config', i.e. set in the configuration file
+		SetAidingAlignmentArmConfig(); // Set alignment to 'config', i.e. set in the configuration file

    .. code-tab:: py